SPluzh/BlenderRestoreSymmetry/README.md

 - Philip Lafleur — Original creator of the Remirror addon
 - Henrik Berglund — Edits to the addon
 - Sergey Meshkov — Edits to the addon
-- Fork updated for Blender 4.5 — modern API fixes, UV safety, vertex feedback
+- SPluzh - Fork updated for Blender 4.5 — modern API fixes, vertex feedback

 ## License
 GPL